miltonpulley/miltonpulley.github.io/projects/This Website/desc.md

 A good solution to all of this (besides the anomalous oversleeping) is using LIT components, which I probably should've started with in the first place since I have been taught in it.
 LIT components would automatically handle a lot of vulnerability protection like sanitising inputs, and would be a good way to generate the project viewer.
 I will probably switch over to LIT components.

+## 7th of February, 2025

+Finished converting the project list to use LIT elements.
+It was a bit of a hassle, which is why I decided not to put the filter-tags-to-LIT conversion in the same commit.
+It's annoying that LIT doesn't like to have external CSS, and prefers you put all of it in a static field in the LIT element class, meaning CSS syntax doesn't work without some VSCode extension that I have yet to look for.

+I originally had the CSS linked in the LIT's `render()` function, but is now is in the LIT class `static styles = [""]` for compatibility and other reasons.
+In order to not have the JavaScript files be massive, and to make the conversion easier, the css is loaded from another JavaScript file which is just the original CSS file but with each LIT component's CSS wrapped in `export const X = css``;` to make them LIT `css` strings.
+Another thing that this seemed to fix was that editing the CSS file wasn't applying to the [VSCode Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) without me reloading the page, instead of it applying when saving the file like usual.